-One of the hardest pain-points of owning and operating an HVAC company is hiring and recruiting HVAC technicians.
-On top of managing sales, marketing, and customer satisfaction, a key component to have every department of your company run smoothly is hiring the best people to carry out all functional business tasks efficiently.
+One of the hardest pain points of owning and operating an HVAC company is hiring and recruiting HVAC technicians.
+On top of managing sales, marketing, and customer satisfaction, a key component to have every department of your company run smoothly is hiring the best people to efficiently carry out all functional business tasks.
 Hiring new people may not be the problem; it’s finding new employees with experience and dependability.
 You might be reading this and agreeing, but you need some painless and practical methods in hiring the top candidates that will support your business.
 Not only will you need helpful information on hiring, but you will need an active hiring system.
 Consider the beneficial support that comes with an innovative applicant tracking system or ATS that eliminates the unstructured recruiting process and helps you become a hiring expert.
-Finding the right ATS that quickly and effectively sends your job ad to the major job posting sites and gives you an organized system to manage your candidate’s information, status and move them through your custom hiring pipeline, ultimately improves your entire hiring practices.
+Finding the right ATS that quickly and effectively sends your job ad to the major job posting sites and gives you an organized system to manage your candidate’s information, status and move them through your custom hiring pipeline ultimately improves your entire hiring practice.

 One of the first and essential steps in hiring and recruiting new employees for your HVAC company is drafting the position description.
 A job description detailing the duties, responsibilities, expectations, and requirements you’re seeking to fulfill for this position.